-A life insurance policy that offers coverage for a fixed duration is known as: term life insurance.
+Term life insurance is a life insurance policy that offers coverage for a fixed duration of time, or “term.”

-The insured is required to pay a pre-determined amount as premium at periodic intervals during the policy’s term.
+The insured pays a predetermined amount as the premium at periodic intervals during the policy’s term.
 At the end of the policy term, the insured can explore new rates and conditions prevailing at that time to purchase a new insurance policy.

-If the policyholder passes away before the maturity date, the insurance company will pay death benefits, as promised in the term life policy to his or her nominee.
+If the policyholder passes away before the maturity date, the insurance company will pay death benefits as promised in the term life policy to the policy’s named beneficiary.

 Term life insurance has two primary benefits: